svenpet90/typo3-ux-react/README.md

 =================================

 ## What does it do?
-Render React components directly in Fluid template
+Render React components directly in Fluid templates.

 This Extensions enables you to render React Components directly in Fluid templates.
 It acts as an integration for [symfony/ux-react](https://github.com/symfony/ux-react) into TYPO3.